Step 2: Select tools and get set up for testing

 - NVDA is a free screen reader.
 Ask your IT area if they will install it on your machine.
 Get started with the Screen Reader Basics: NVDA (video) and using NVDA to Evaluate Web Accessibility.

 - JAWS is another commonly used screen reader, however it requires a paid licence to use it.
-Check with you IT area to see if they already own a licence.
+Check with your IT area to see if they already own a licence.
 Get started with using JAWS to Evaluate Web Accessibility.

 Resources: